konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 documents = my_project.documents
 ```

 By default, it will get the documents with training status (dataset_status = 2).
-You can specify another dataset status with the argument 'dataset_statuses'.
 The code for the status is:

 - None: 0
 - Preparation: 1